 Wrightson's little brother

 On the north side of the saddle, look for a route climbing up to the north.
 The route is not particularly well-defined, but it is followable.
-There are a smattering of cairns to help you out.
-Keep mostly to the top of the ridge and you should be fine.
+There is a smattering of cairns to help you out.
+Keep mostly to the top of the ridge, and you should be fine.
 The top is a rocky exposed summit with great views of the rest of the range and the surrounding area.
 Go back down the way you came.

 Check out the Official Route and Triplogs.